 Most people can’t travel like they used to, which means that many employees aren’t using their PTO as they normally would.
 What are you going to do with those hours?
 Allow them to rollover their hours to the next year?
 Are you going to implement a use-it-or-lose-it policy?
 There’s a lot to consider now that the coronavirus has changed the way people work.
 What are you planning on doing with your PTO policy?

 This article was published on May 19, 2020.
 New information may be available regarding PPP loans and UI benefit packages.
 Visit the Small Business Administration for more information.
+For more information about the First Draw and Second Draw of PPP loans, visit this article.

 The PPP loan is a valuable resource for many business owners, especially for employers who have employees with unemployment insurance.
 With the new loan, employers will have the ability to pay their employees as they would normally and can avoid paying unemployment taxes.
 This all sounds great, but PPP loans are confusing to employees, and many wonder whether their employer’s PPP loan will alter their unemployment insurance statuses.
 Do PPP loans affect employees’ unemployment benefits?
 Let’s find out.